Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 This is a really simple but powerful way to affirm each other in your family by letting each other know what you’re thankful for about each other.

 Invite everyone in your family to write a note to each other person in the family thanking them for something specific that they are thankful for.
 For example, “I’m thankful for the way you make me laugh and are always ready to share jokes.”

 Fold up all the notes and put them in a jar.
 Choose a time of day that you will take one out and do one a day until they are all gone.

-If you want to do this for Advent, you’ll need to divide the number of people in your family into 24 or 24, and make sure there’s that many notes.
+If you want to do this for Advent, you’ll need to divide the number of people in your family into 24 and print extras to ensure there are that many notes.

 If you’d like some inspiration for your notes, you can download this resource which has slips of paper with thanks prompts to help you.

 Ways to bless other people

 Put aside 24 items and give them to your local food bank.
 Make sure you do this a week or more before Christmas to give the food bank a chance to give the food!

 Find out where your local one is here

 Make clay ornaments with words of blessing on to give to people as ornaments.
 You could write or stamp words which describe blessings which you pray God will give them, such as courage, peace, joy, strength.
 You could buy air dry clay or ornament clay and give one to everyone who visits or deliver something to you house.
 More here